se-edu/se-book/cppToJava/classes/definingClasses/text.md

 <div class="indented">

-**The `this` keyword is a reference variable in Java that refers to the current object.** You can use `this` the same way you use the name of any other object.
+**The `this` keyword is a reference variable in Java that refers to the <tooltip content="i.e., the enclosing object, or _myself_">current object</tooltip>.** You can use `this` the same way you use the name of any other object.
 For example, you can read and write the instance variables of `this`, and you can pass `this` as an argument to other methods.
 But you do not declare `this`, and you can’t make an assignment to it.

 <box>